-It’s time to get festive the healthy way: German Cinnamon Stars AKA Zimtsterne are traditional gluten free German Christmas cookies.
-This version is sugar free and diabetic-friendly.
+It’s time for some very special keto Christmas cookies!
+Cinnamon Stars AKA Zimtsterne are traditional gluten free German Christmas cookies.
+This version is low carb, sugar free and diabetic-friendly.

 That time of year has arrived again.